TMHBBV/unbxdocs./docs/Search/deploy-unbxd/search-api.md

 Our APIs use an API\_KEY and a SITE\_KEY to authenticate search requests.

 These keys are generated when account creation and can be accessed within Console at Manage -> Configure Site -> Keys.

+## Headers

+Unbxd requires some header parameters along with the search request in order to provide support for personalization and merchandising campaigns created on location, browser or device type.
+Headers need to be passed through the URL to process the actual response.

+> 📘 Important Note
+>
+> For Search and Autosuggest API, we can enable personalization, segmentation, and A/B testing of the merchandising campaign. we recommend passing certain parameters as HTTPS headers.